rui-tx/jaws/README.md

 ```

 It's not an example, but that method shows in a simplified way the flow that ```Yggdrasill``` uses.

+## Migration from Yggdrasill

+JAWS has been upgraded from a custom HTTP server (Yggdrasill) to a robust Jetty-based implementation. **All existing code remains fully compatible** - no changes needed to your controllers, routes, or configuration.

+**New benefits:**
+- Better performance and scalability
+- Robust connection management
+- Middleware system for extensibility
+- Enhanced error handling and logging

+See [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md) for detailed information about the upgrade and new features.

+## API Documentation

 ## Notes